Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Experimental Results: Adversarial Samples Purification

 Because this paper makes the first attempt to conduct adversarial defense by adversarial perturbation purification without knowing the adversarial sample generation procedure and there is no baseline for comparison, we employ traditional filters for defense and set them as baselines.
 Table~\ref{tab:purification-comparison-rvec} illustrates the AdvFAR, AdvFRR, and GenEER of the r-vector system integrated with the SSLR and various traditional filters.
 We observe that all the SSLR and filters can effectively purify adversarial samples, resulting in lower AdvFAR and AdvFRR than the ASV system without any defense methods.
 However, all of them negatively influence genuine samples, resulting in higher GenEER than the original ASV.
-A possible reason is that the SSLR models and filters cannot perfectly reconstruct the genuine samples, so some noise is inevitably added into the genuine samples, which results in higher GenEER.
+A possible reason is that the SSLR models and filters cannot perfectly reconstruct the genuine samples, so some noise is inevitably added into the genuine samples, resulting in higher GenEER.
 However, as shown in Table~\ref{tab:purification-comparison-rvec}, our proposed SSLR models have better performance on both purifying the adversarial samples and maintaining the genuine samples than traditional filters.
+Similar observations on the x-vector system are illustrated in Table~\ref{tab:purification-comparison-xvec}.